-Total IFFIm support for pentavalent vaccines now exceeds US\$ 1.3 billion, with the average price per dose having dropped from US\$ 2.98 in 2010 to US\$ 0.88 in 2016 while it still costs more than US\$ 30 per dose in the US public market.
+Total IFFIm support for pentavalent vaccines now exceeds US\$ 1.3 billion, with the average price per dose having dropped from US\$ 2.98 in 2010 to US\$ 0.93 in 2019 while it still costs more than US\$ 30 per dose in the US public market.

 The pentavalent vaccine is the first vaccine to have been introduced in all 73 Gavi countries, and across these countries it is projected that around 65-70 million children will be vaccinated each year from 2016 onwards.
-By the end of 2017, 404 million children had been immunised with pentavalent vaccine with Gavi support.
+By the end of 2019, over 517 million children had been immunised with pentavalent vaccine with Gavi support.